ReneOlsthoorn/Ground/README.md

 Ground will generate a x64dbg database file there.
 After compilation, you can load your .EXE in x64dbg and you will see the original sourcecode in the comment column of the debugger.

-### Running the mode7.g example
+### Running the examples
-You will need 3 additional files to run the mode7.g sample.
-First, the font which is located in the Resources folder and is called ```playfield1024.png```.
+You will need additional files to run the examples.
-Second, the GroundSideLibrary.dll which is on https://github.com/ReneOlsthoorn/GroundSideLibrary.
+Unpack the GroundResources.zip into your bin/Debug/net9.0 folder.
-Third, the SDL3.dll in https://github.com/libsdl-org/SDL/releases/download/release-3.2.8/SDL3-3.2.8-win32-x64.zip.
+It includes the GroundSideLibrary.dll which includes a C PNG loader and is available on github https://github.com/ReneOlsthoorn/GroundSideLibrary.
-Put the 3 files in de same folder as the generated mode7.exe and it will run.
+It also includes SDL3.
-You can also download all the necessary files and example executables at: https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/GroundExecutables.zip?raw=true
+For instance try the mode7 example.
+In the Progam.cs in the Main function, enter fileName = "mode7.g";
 The mode7.g is the unoptimized version.
 The innerloop needs 5ms(on my machine with a Ryzen 7 5700g) to complete each frame.
 The mode7_optimized is the optimized version and has an innerloop of 1ms.
 <p align="center">